N5GEH/n5geh.platform/README.md

     **Note:** Some changes (such as renaming services) may require the modification of the Makefile that comes along or other depending services!

-7. Start each service using:
+7. Start the stack using:

-        docker stack deploy -c <yourStackFile> <nameOfStack>
+        docker swarm init
+        docker-compose up

     e.g    docker stack deploy -c docker-stack.yaml fiware

   **Note:** There are dependencies among the enablers.
 Within the startup procedure always start with the **MongoDB** and **Orion-Context-Broker (OCB)** in OCB.
   These two act as the brain of the platform and manage all context.

-8. Check if the stack and all corresponding service are up and running with:
+7. Check if the stack and all corresponding service are up and running with:

         docker stack ls
         docker stack ps <nameOfStack>